The Australian government has empowered a number of regulatory bodies to investigate and prosecute corporate misconduct.

 The proposed amendments to the Taxation Administration Act 1953 (Cth) introduce protections and remedies for whistler-blowers who make disclosures about breaches or suspected breaches of Australian taxation law or taxation-related misconduct.
 The amendments are comparable to the proposed amendments to the Corporations Act 2001 (Cth), namely, protection for whistle-blowers from civil, criminal and administrative liability in respect of qualifying disclosure, the creation of offences in respect of conduct that causes detriment to a person, and a mechanism for court-awarded compensation to persons who suffer damage in respect of a qualifying disclosure.

-If passed, the Treasury Laws Amendment (Whistleblowers) Bill 2017 (Cth) will apply to whistle-blower disclosures made on or after 1 July 2018.
+The Treasury Laws Amendment (Whistleblowers) Bill 2017 (Cth) will apply to whistle-blower disclosures made on or after 1 July 2018.
 The Honourable Senator Mathias Cormann (Minister for Finance and Deputy Leader of the Government in the Senate) commented during the second reading of the Bill that the 'reforms will also improve practices within Australian businesses, including in the areas of corporate governance and integrity.
 Officers, employees and taxpayers will now be aware that there is a significantly higher likelihood that misconduct will be reported'.
 The new whistle-blower amendments will align Australia with international developments and it is expected that this will lead to an increase in regulatory and criminal investigations as well as prosecutions of corporations.
 Time will tell, however, if the Bill will be the catalyst for immediate change.

 i Corporate liability

 Civil and criminal corporate liability can be derived from common law or from statute.
 The standard of proof in civil proceedings is 'on the balance of probabilities', while in criminal proceedings it is 'beyond a reasonable doubt'.